felipegustavo/mate28-projeto-final/README.md

 # mate28-projeto-final
-Here is maintained a paper for mate28 final project called " A comparison of some free Code Smells detection tools".
+Here is maintained the final project of discipline MATE28.
+The project is paper called "A comparison of some free Code Smells detection tools".